Damian-Emmanuel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that changes the group to school for the file hello
+A script that sets the mode of the file